Cherokee Trail High School

-Cherokee Trail High School is a public secondary-educational institution located in the eastern portion of the city of Aurora, Colorado, United States.
-It is the sixth high school in the Cherry Creek School District.
-Cherokee Trail is an International Baccalaureate certified school.
+Cherokee Trail High School (CTHS) is a public secondary school located in the southeastern portion of the city of Aurora, Colorado, United States.
+It is the sixth high school to open in the Cherry Creek School District and is accredited by the Colorado Department of Education.
+Cherokee Trail is an International Baccalaureate certified school, and its stated mission is "to ignite the genius and nurture the goodness within us all."